 Helpful Hugh Hint: Make arrangements in advance for car spotting.
 Drop your gear at the launch with a trusted person, drive to the finish, park your car, and get a ride back to the launch.
 Arrange car spotting yourself or a through third-party vendor, such as Trailspotters.

 Please review the route map and safety card.
-All paddlers must sign the waiver of liability form we’ll give you at check-in before launching.
+All paddlers must sign the waiver of liability form at check-in.

 This annual paddling event reenacts a one-day, 50-mile sprint down the Grand River in Mid-Michigan by British fur trader Hugh Heward and his French-Canadian crew in two birch-bark canoes on April 24, 1790.